 - If you plan to store potatoes, leave tubers in the ground for 2 weeks after plants die back.
 This will allow them to develop a thickened skin.

 - Don't dig potatoes if the soil is wet.
 Gently knock off attached soil when harvesting but don't wash tubers prior to storage.

 - Storage potatoes are cured for 10 to 14 days at 50°F to 60°F and high humidity to heal over wounds and cuts.

 - Medium cool (40°- 50°F), moist (90% RH) conditions; 6 to 8 months.
 Store tubers in a cool basement in ventilated bags or boxes out of the light to prevent greening.
-Green portions (chlorophyll) on potatoes also contain a bitter, poisonous alkaloid.
-They should be cut off and discarded.
+Green portions (chlorophyll) on potatoes are associated with solanine, a bitter, toxic glycoalkaloid.
+They should be cut out and discarded.